feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> As an Algerian, you might enjoy singing "Ya Rayah" when running under the rain,
+#> If you were Algerian, you might enjoy singing "Ya Rayah" by Dahmane El Harrachi
-#> and if you were a flower, you might ‘sing’ by opening your petals to drink the
+#> while running in the rain, and perhaps "Fleur d'Algérie" when thinking of a
-#> rain.
+#> flower.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "a3b5273f-5fe6-44ad-b650-051e83f4dcfd"
+#> [1] "34fc75bd-c37b-47d2-b229-fb840f305c82"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"